Scholarship Details

 I am a graduate student or community college student, can I apply?

-No. The program will focus on students enrolled at 4-year institutions for undergraduate degrees.
-As we grow, we hope to expand our reach.
+No. The program will focus on students enrolled at 4-year institutions for undergraduate degrees in the United States.

 I am an international student attending school in the US on a student visa.
 Am I eligible?